2023 Most Popular Journalism Bachelor's Degree Schools in Texas

 Journalism majors at TCU take out an average of $22,580 in student loans while working on their Bachelor's Degree.

-With a ranking of #8, Texas Tech University did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
-Located in the city of Lubbock, Texas Tech is a public school with a fairly large student population.
+Texas Tech University came in at #8 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Texas ranking.
+Located in the large city of Lubbock, Texas Tech is a public school with a very large student population.

 Women make up 64% of the journalism majors at the school.